ibm-cloud-docs/containers/cs_firewall.md

    </tbody>
    </table>

-   If you must use a Kubernetes version or {{site.data.keyword.Bluemix_notm}} storage plug-in version that does not support network communication over the private network, or if you want to use {{site.data.keyword.cos_full_notm}} without HMAC authentication, allow egress access through your firewall to IBM Cloud infrastructure (SoftLayer) and {{site.data.keyword.Bluemix_notm}} Identity and Access Management:
+   If you must use a Kubernetes version or {{site.data.keyword.cloud_notm}} storage plug-in version that does not support network communication over the private network, or if you want to use {{site.data.keyword.cos_full_notm}} without HMAC authentication, allow egress access through your firewall to IBM Cloud infrastructure (SoftLayer) and {{site.data.keyword.cloud_notm}} Identity and Access Management:
    - Allow all egress network traffic on TCP port 443.
    - Allow access to the IBM Cloud infrastructure (SoftLayer) IP range for the zone that your cluster is in for both the [**Front-end (public) network**](/docs/infrastructure/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges#frontend-public-network) and [**Back-end (private) Network**](/docs/infrastructure/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges#backend-private-network).
 To find the zone of your cluster, run `ibmcloud ks clusters`.